YMoskowitz/useDebounceFetch/README.md

 # use-debounce-fetch

-A React Hook to debounce fetch ajax calls and abort previous pending requests made by this hook.
+A React Hook to debounce fetch requests and abort previous pending requests made by this hook.

 ## Features
 -  Debounce duplicate requests such as when searching or double clicking submit button